google/zetasql/docs/geography_functions.md

 NOTE: The ZetaSQL snapping process may discard sufficiently short edges and snap the two endpoints together.
-Hence, when vertices are snapped together, it is possible that a polygon hole that is sufficiently small may disappear, or the output `GEOGRAPHY` may contain only a line or a point.
+Hence, when vertices are snapped together, it's possible that a polygon hole that's sufficiently small may disappear, or the output `GEOGRAPHY` may contain only a line or a point.